ultimateck/ExcelDataUploader/README.md

 ### Prerequisites
 - Docker and docker-compose installed
 - Setup .env for configurations
+- Setup .env.testing for test configurations (optional)
-- port 8080 and 3306 available in host machine.
+- port 8080 and 3306 available in the host machine.
 (This can be configured in `docker-compose.yml`)

+#### Docker configs
+Project root consist of following directories and files for dockerization of the application
+- docker-compose.yml - all docker services are configured in here
+- docker directory
+    - mysql/my.cnf - (Optional) Mysql configuration
+    - nginx/nginx.conf - Nginx configuration file
+    - php/local.ini - PHP configurations
+    - Dockerfile.app - edu-app docker file
+    - Dockerfile.queue - edu-queue docker file
+    - worker.conf - Supervisord configuration

 #### Setup .env file
 In the project root directory create new `.env` file using `.env.example`.
 Modify following configurations in the `.env` file.